Publius Enigma

 The Publius Enigma is an Internet phenomenon and an unsolved problem that began with cryptic messages posted by a user identifying only as "Publius" to the unmoderated Usenet newsgroup alt.music.pink-floyd through the Penet remailer, a now defunct anonymous information exchange service.
 The messenger proposed a riddle in connection with the 1994 Pink Floyd album The Division Bell, promising that the answer would lead to a reward.

-Guitarist David Gilmour denied any involvement, while album artist Storm Thorgerson was bemused.
-According to drummer Nick Mason, EMI Records were responsible.
 It remains unclear if the enigma involves a genuinely solvable puzzle as part of an early Internet-based contest or was a convoluted hoax.

 History

 During the 1994 Division Bell World Tour, Columbia Records flew a 194 ft airship named The Division Belle between Pink Floyd concert locations.
 The Columbia Electronic Press Kit was released to the media, along with the Promo Spots Video consisting of interviews with band members, footage of the airship in action, and a segment which contained the following: